nuxeo/presales-vmdemo/README.md

 - it will download all the data, and restart the server

+`unzip package must be already installed on your server so that the script can run, and it is not installed by default on nuxeo VMs, to install it: sudo apt-get install unzip`

 You can connect to your server

 Have fun with the demo!!!